- Understand the changes in your body and emotions during pregnancy, birth and postpartum

 When in my pregnancy should I take prenatal classes?

+enough in advance to plan ahead for your birth with confidence.
 Although the best time to take prenatal classes is in your last

-due) our classes fill quickly, so please register as far in advance as
+trimester, our classes fill quickly, so please register as far in advance as

 possible to book a class that fits into your schedule.
-If you take

 How do I choose the right prenatal class for me?
 A quality childbirth class should be facilitated by a Certified Childbirth Educator that provides current, evidence based information about the following: